-You can only suffer from writer’s block if you are in the process of writing and you are then suddenly unable to continue doing so.
+You can only suffer from writer’s block if you are in the creative writing process, and you are then suddenly unable to continue doing so.

-If you haven’t written a single word, you can’t be blocked because you haven’t started a process that can be stopped.
+If you haven’t written a single word, you don’t need to overcome writer’s block because you haven’t started a process that can be blocked.

 Perhaps I could have written that last sentence much better.
-But at least I got it written, and it can now fulfil its prime purpose of exorcising a small area of white blankness from my screen.
+But at least I got it written, and it can now fulfill its prime purpose of exorcising a small area of white blankness from my screen.

 Of all the writing strategies for a writer suffering the white page, all it takes to win the battle is to write words.